threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid/tfdao.md

 As well as

 - distribution of TFT grants
-- manage code upgrade & technical validation
+- manage code upgrade of TFChain/DAO
-- solution providers and their reward
+- solution providers and their reward (v3.2+)
-- sales channels and their reward
+- sales channels and their reward (v3.2+)
 - approval for changes to anything in our ecosytem